 3) Your care advocate, who is available to help you find resources you may need to stabilize or improve your life, like better housing, employment, financial management, and more.

 Your team brings deep experience in helping people just like you.
 Many of them are also in recovery themselves, so they have struggled with the same challenges and truly understand what you’re facing.
 You can contact them any time at (323) 522-2218.

 Call us at (323) 522-2218 and a care advocate will collect some necessary information and quickly schedule you for a video intake appointment.

 You will meet individually with a licensed substance use disorder counselor who will collect a clinical history to see if you are a good fit for our program.
-You’ll also be guided through the process of downloading our digital app and learn about our rewards system.

 Next, you will meet individually with a physician who will review medical issues that could impact your treatment and will determine any medications that might be appropriate to manage your physical and mental health.
 You will then join a group of other members at different stages of recovery that meets every week.

 What is my time commitment?

 Members who participate in all prescribed aspects of the program devote four to five hours a week to their recovery process.
 This includes attendance at twice weekly group therapy sessions, once weekly individual counseling, once weekly drug screening and/or daily breathalyzer screening, once monthly doctor’s visits, and several daily tasks, performed in our digital app.